Legal Advice for Compensation Insurance Claims & TPD Payouts

 It's Free to Get Started

-Remember, Splatt Lawyers will assess your case for free and lodge your accident claim form without billing you for our work.
-We only charge legal fees when we win your whiplash settlement (and nothing if we lose)
+Remember, Splatt Lawyers will assess your case for free and explain how to lodge an accident claim form without any fees.
+We only charge legal fees when you win a whiplash settlement (and nothing if you lose).

-If your injury heals in the first few months after the accident and a whiplash claim is not financially advantageous enough to pursue legal action, you will owe nothing.
-It’s free to know if you can claim.
-For informed legal advice, please call 1800 700 125.
+If your injury heals in the first few months after the accident and a whiplash claim is not worth pursuing, you will owe nothing.
+It’s free to know your right to claim.
+For legal advice, please call 1800 700 125.

-Following a whiplash injury in a motor vehicle accident, the first step is to seek immediate medical attention.
+Following a whiplash injury in a motor vehicle accident, the first step is to seek medical attention promptly.
 Waiting even one hour after the crash could affect your legal outcome.
-Your personal injury lawyers will help you understand the consequences.

-The next essential step is to document the scene of your whiplash accident.
-Please take photos and video of the damage to both vehicles, the accident scene and the surroundings.
+The next step is to document the scene of your whiplash accident.
+Take photos and videos of the damage to both vehicles, the accident scene and the surroundings.
 Also, record the accident's time, date, location, and weather conditions.
-Doing this will:

 When getting medical treatment for your whiplash injury, you must have copies of all your treatment documents.
 This includes hospital admission forms, radiological tests, doctor notes, and prescription medication.